mitre-attack/attack-scripts/layers/README.md

 | [layerExporter_cli.py](layerExporter_cli.py) | A commandline utility to export Layer files to excel or svg formats using the exporter tools.
 Run with `-h` for usage. |

 ## Layer
 The Layer class provides format validation and read/write capabilities to aid in working with ATT&CK Navigator Layers in python.
 It is the primary interface through which other Layer-related classes defined in the core module should be used.
 The Layer class API and a usage example are below.
+The class currently supports version 3 and 4 of the ATT&CK Layer spec, and will upgrade version 3 layers into compatible version 4 ones whenever possible.

 | method [x = Layer()]| description |
 |:-------|:------------|